 The Company has established a qualified defined contribution plan that covers all full time employees.
 Effective January 1, 2012 the qualified defined contribution plan was modified where the Company matched employee contributions up to a maximum of 3% of their salary for 2012.
-For 2011, the Company matched employee contributions up to a maximum of 5% of their salary.
-The Company contributed \$248 thousand and \$504 thousand to the defined contribution plan for 2012 and 2011, respectively.
+The Company contributed \$258 thousand and \$248 thousand to the defined contribution plan for 2013 and 2012, respectively.

 In addition, in 2002, the Bank established a salary continuation plan for key executives, which is funded by single premium life insurance policies.
-Expenses related to the plan were \$26 thousand and \$55 thousand for 2012 and 2011, respectively.
+Expenses related to the plan were \$45 thousand and \$26 thousand for 2013 and 2012, respectively.